The Ultimate Guide to New Orleans Jazz & Heritage Festival

 Experience high-energy sets across genres.

-While the main stages are a big draw, a visit to the Cultural Exchange Area is always a good idea.
-Each year, the Cultural Exchange Area holds a special showcase highlighting a different culture from around the world.
-The annual showcase includes daily musical performances on stage, demonstrations and exhibits.
-The sounds provide insight into the culture being highlighted and feature amazing bands playing music from around the world.
+While the main stages are a big draw, a visit to the Cultural Exchange Pavilion is always a good idea.
+Each year, the Cultural Exchange Pavilion holds a special showcase highlighting a different culture from around the world.
+The annual showcase includes daily on-stage musical performances, demonstrations and exhibits.

 Brass-band sound may be the star of the weekends, but the festival would be nothing without the food booths!
 Vendors serve up a host of local and international dishes, reflecting the culture of New Orleans and beyond.
 You can't go wrong with any of these tasty bites, but a fan favorite every year is the Crawfish Monica.
 This creamy, cheesy dish of pasta and crawfish will give you the energy you need for all-day festival activities.
 Don’t worry, there are plenty of vegetarian options as well.
 When you need to cool off, make sure to grab a Mango Freeze for a refreshing bite — it's sweet, smooth and, most importantly, cold!